 (Photo by HBO)

-“House of the Dragon has been in development for several years (though the title has changed a couple of times during that process),” Martin wrote on his blog in response to news of the series pickup.
+“House of the Dragon has been in development for several years (though the title has changed a couple of times during that process),” Martin wrote on his blog in response to news of the series pickup announced in 2019.
 “It was actually the first concept I pitched to HBO when we started talking about a successor show, way back in the summer of 2016.”

 Set 300 years before the events of Game of Thrones, the series tells the story of a turbulent period for House Targaryen, one that set sibling against sibling and dragon against dragon.
 The point of contention: who should rule on the Iron Throne, of course.